 The 9th meeting of the STDT took place on Oct 23, 24, 2018 at the Center for Astrophysics, Harvard University

-We've added a FAQ to the website.
-Take a look, and submit a question about OST for us to answer.
+We've have an on-line FAQ page!
+Take a look, and submit a question about Origins for us to answer.